jinweelee/notebooks/pipeline_notes.md

 K seems like we have to remove the additional fields from the `gff2bed` output and format it abit, because apparently `bedtools merge -s` cant work properly when theres more than 6 fields present.

+For some really weird reason, `bedtools intersect -S` gives a different output but same number of features with and without `wa & wb`

+Ahhhhhh i see, its because bedtools intersect only reports the feature in -a file, it does not actually merge the details. this is confirmed ?
+There should be a 1 -> 1 correspondence

+*AHHH THE KEY IS -wb**

 ##Gffutils
 K several things with the GFF file.
 I think if we use GFFutils we dont need a cleanup